joshbegley/nyt-latest/README.md

 `The Dutch legend talks punditry, connecting with players, and his own coaching ambitions — all while covering a huge Champions League tie`\
 https://nytimes.com/athletic/7128219/2026/03/19/clarence-seedorf-interview-amazon/

 **What happens now to the winners' medals and the trophy?
-Answering unepected AFCON final questions**\
+Answering unexpected AFCON final questions**\
 `Also: what happens to the land the Senegal players were given by their government?
 And what about bets placed on the final?`\
 https://nytimes.com/athletic/7128680/2026/03/19/afcon-final-senegal-morocco-questions/